What does your social enterprise do?

 Having previously dropped out of formal education I had felt education was not for me, but SSE’s atypical approach to learning really worked for me.
 It also brought me together with other social entrepreneurs who I could listen to and understand their difficulties and learning experiences, as well as who I could bounce my own ideas off.

 What are your plans for the future?

+I want to live in a future where young people’s lives are not needlessly taken away through a weapon or by making a choice that means they end up exploited or worse still in custody.
 We have plans to scale the project up as one of the key areas is to pursue the gangs as they grow and proliferate out of London and provide services which support young people who will become at risk of their exploitative recruitment tactics.
 We hope to reach more young people than ever before.

 What would your advice be to a budding social entrepreneur?